Danish Crown Regalia

 The Danish Royal Regalia are kept in the treasury at Rosenborg Castle.
 The oldest of these is Christian III's sword of state from 1551.
-They further include King Christian IV's diamond; pearl- and gold-embroidered saddles; objects carved from ivory and rock-crystal; lapidary pieces of precious stones, and brooches in the form of fantastic animals.
+They include Christian IV's diamond; pearl- and gold-embroidered saddles; objects carved from ivory and rock-crystal; lapidary pieces of precious stones, and brooches in the form of fantastic animals.

-During the time of the elective monarchs, the clergy and nobility placed the crown on the king's head at the coronation ceremony.
+During the time of the elective monarchs, the clergy and nobility placed the crown on a monarch's head at the coronation ceremony.